muhtasimul/Secrets_App/README.md

 <div>
     <h2>Introduction</h2>
-    <p>This a Next.js App that encrypts any messages the user wants.</p>
+    <p>This is a Next.js App that Encrypts any messages the user wants.</p>
     <p>Please visit the link below to use this app:</p>
     https://secrets-app-kappa.vercel.app/